radiantlogic-v8/documentation-new/documentation/sys-admin-guide/01-introduction.md

 ## Server Event Log

-The Server Events log aggregates major events on server nodes such as startup information, leader switches, and RadiantOne Universal Directory (HDAP) store states.
+The Server Events log aggregates major events on server nodes such as startup information, leader switches, and RadiantOne Directory (HDAP) store states.
 This log provides a quick diagnostic of the cluster status and feedback on the server initialization phases.
 The last status from the log is shown in the Main Control Panel’s Overview section, in the Server Event Log section for each node.

 ![Accessing the Server Event Log](Media/Image3.33.jpg)

-Figure 26: Accessing the Server Event Log from the Main Control Panel’s Dashboard Tab

 Click the status information to view the end of the Events Log.
 To view the entire log, open the log file directly from a text viewer like Notepad++.
 This log is located at <RLI_HOME>\<instance_name>\logs\vds_events.log.